MMosley502/LEGUP/Implementing-the-Puzzle-Editor-Functionality-for-a-Puzzle.md

 ## Temporarily Disabling Puzzle File Creation
 We will disable puzzle file creation for your new puzzle temporarily.
-This will allow us to work on the puzzle file creation functionality while preventing users within Legup from accidentally accessing this in-progress functionality.
+This will allow us to work on the puzzle file creation functionality while preventing users within LEGUP from accidentally accessing this in-progress functionality.

 Navigate to `bin/main/edu/rpi/legup/legup/config` and add the following under the last puzzle: